Australind, Western Australia: History

 A bridge was built over the Brunswick River to allow nearby settlers to make use of the township's services, so that in the 1860s, Australind was surviving with a school, post office and store.
 However, growth was negligible and, in the 1890s, construction of the Perth to Bunbury railway via Pinjarra shifted the focus of development to agricultural and timber towns further inland.
 The population of Australind fell to 33 (15 males and 18 females) in 1898.
 In the 1971 census, 418 people lived in the Australind area.

 The Parkfield name lives on in a nearby rural locality and in a primary school in northern Australind.
 A handful of historic buildings, including St Nicholas Church (1848) and Henton Cottage (1841) on Paris Road, and Clifton's former residence Upton House (1847) on Old Coast Road, still exist in the town.
 The Historic St Nicholas Church building, originally a worker's cottage, is 3.6 metres in width and 8.2 metres in length, and is believed to be the smallest church in Australia, while Henton Cottage was the town's first hotel.

 In the 20th century, the district's residential and recreational appeal gradually attracted more development as Bunbury expanded to become a city.
 The Bunbury Golf Course was built in 1948 at nearby Clifton Park.
 Industries including a titanium dioxide pigment factory and waste-water plant were established there, and suburban development as part of "Greater Bunbury" saw the town quadruple in size by 1981.

 A primary school opened in 1980, relieving pressure on that of nearby Eaton, and was followed by a high school which opened in 1987.
 New residential estates opened, and in the mid-1980s the State Government and the Shire of Harvey made plans to relocate most of the industries to a new industrial park at nearby Kemerton.
 By 2001, Australind was predominantly residential, the census reporting over 10,000 residents, more than half of whom were first- or second-generation British immigrants, with a notable Italian minority.

 Geography

 Australind is bordered to the south by the Collie River, to the west by the Leschenault Estuary and to the east by the Brunswick River.
 It includes the estates of Galway Green and Clifton Park.
 The suburbs of Leschenault and Kemerton have seceded from Australind since the 1980s.

 James Battye described the area thus:

-Australind is beautifully situated on the eastern side of Leschenault Inlet, at a distance of about six miles (10 km) from Koombanah Bay, or, as it has been generally called, Port Leschenault, a good roadstead, within Point Casuarina, at the eastern extremity of Geographe Bay.
-The bay is open only from north or north and by east to west-north-west or west and by north; but as there is a strong undercurrent setting out, ships ride safely even in heavy gales from that quarter.